Understanding Sandpaper for Drywall: A Comprehensive Guide

 Understanding Grit Numbers

-- 40–60 Grit: Coarse, good for shaping and removing material quickly
+- 40-60 Grit: Coarse, good for shaping and removing thick layers

-- 220+ Grit: Extra Fine, for the smoothest finish
+- 220+ Grit: Extra fine, for when you need absolute perfection

 When to Use Sanding Screens